Marion Bartoli: 2010: Without a final

-2011: French Open semifinal and lone Premier Mandatory final
+2011: French Open semifinal and Premier Mandatory final

 Bartoli kicked off her 2011 season at the Brisbane International.
 She was seeded fourth and reached the semifinals, where she was defeated by Andrea Petkovic.
 Bartoli was top seeded at the Hobart International in her first appearance at the tournament.
 She lost to fifth seed Klára Zakopalová in the quarterfinals.

 Bartoli was seeded 15th at the Australian Open, where she defeated Tathiana Garbin in the first round without losing a game.
 She lost against Vesna Manasieva is the second round, though Bartoli suffered an injury in the first set.
 At the Qatar Ladies Open in Doha, Bartoli was unseeded but reached the semifinals, where she lost to world No. 1 Caroline Wozniacki.
 Bartoli was seeded 2nd at the Malaysian Open in Kuala Lumpur, where she reached the quarterfinals and lost to fifth seed Lucie Šafářová.
 Bartoli was seeded 15th at the Indian Wells Open.
 She defeated Monica Niculescu, Andrea Petkovic, Kim Clijsters (who retired with an injury), Ana Ivanovic and Yanina Wickmayer to reach the final, where she lost to world No. 1, Caroline Wozniacki.
 It was Bartoli's first and only final of Premier Mandatory/5 category.
 As a result of her run to the final, Bartoli returned to the top 10.

 Bartoli was the top seed at the Internationaux de Strasbourg, and reached the final where she faced 2nd seed Andrea Petkovic.
 However, she had to retire early in the second set.
 Seeded 11th at the French Open, Bartoli won her opening round against Anna Tatishvili.
 In the second round she beat Olga Govortsova, then defeated 17th seed Julia Görges in the third.
 She moved into the quarterfinals after Gisela Dulko retired during their fourth round match.
 She beat 13th seed Svetlana Kuznetsova in the quarterfinals.
 In the semifinals she lost to defending champion Francesca Schiavone.